Hysterectomy is surgery to remove a woman’s womb (uterus). The womb is the area where a baby grows when a woman is pregnant.

-During a hysterectomy, your doctor may remove the entire uterus or just part of it.
+During a hysterectomy, the surgeon may remove the entire uterus or just part of it.
 The fallopian tubes and ovaries may also be removed.

 Types of hysterectomy:

 Your doctor will help you decide which type of hysterectomy is best for you.
-The specific procedure depends on your medical history and reason for the surgery.
+The choice often depends on your medical history and reason for the surgery.

 There are many reasons a woman may need a hysterectomy.
 The procedure may be recommended if you have:

 Hysterectomy is a major surgery.
 It is possible that your condition may be treated without this major surgery.
 Talk with your doctor or nurse about all your treatment options.
 Less invasive procedures include: